bbc/datalab.rocks/README.md

 ![Datalab team](team.jpg)

-For more details email datalab @ bbc.co.uk
+Want to find out more about our work?
+Please email datalab @ bbc.co.uk or follow us on [Twitter](https://twitter.com/bbcdatalab).